 On the other hand, if you are holding just 10 stocks in your portfolio, monitoring them doesn’t take too much time or efforts.
 However, when the number of holding stocks increases, the chances of missing important news/announcement related to your invested stocks gets higher.

 Diversification means owning different companies from different industries or sectors.
-For example, one stock from automobile sector, two stock from technology industry, one stock from pharmaceutical, two from banking, two from energy sector, etc.
+For example, one stock from Automobile sector, two stock from the Information Technology industry, one stock from Pharmaceutical, two from Banking, two from the Energy sector, etc.

 However, if you’ve bought 5 banking stocks out of 10 stocks in your portfolio, you haven’t diversified your portfolio effectively.
 Over-diversification often leads to owning similar companies in your portfolio.